Allgemeiner Deutscher Fahrrad-Club Landesverband Berlin e. V.

 The ADFC Berlin e.V. was founded in 1983.
 Since then, our membership has steadily grown to our more than 21,000 members today.
 The Berlin branch of the ADFC is responsible for the capital and federal state of Berlin.
 It is organized into 13 district council groups.

 We are a not-for-profit organisation, aided by our members, supporters and sponsors.
-And they are kindly giving their time: our 200 active volunteers are the backbone of our organisation.
+And they are kindly giving their time: more than 300 active volunteers and tour guides are the backbone of our organisation.

 Many Berlinners want to see cycling conditions improve.
 Currently cycling can be stressful, and conditions are unsatisfatory for many or us.
 You can make suggestions where and how the cycling infrastructure in Berlin should be repaired, rebuilt and newly created.